top of page

 If you haven't already, it's time to have a detailed conversation with the learning disabilities office at each school that you are considering.
 Don't just skim the website - you'll want to get the full scoop on accommodations and support services they provide, such as note-taking assistance, extra time on tests, specialized advising, accommodated testing environments, assistive technology, and more.

 Ideally, schedule a meeting so you can talk to someone directly and get a feel for their resources and approach.
 A robust, accommodating disability office can make a huge difference in your college experience.
-Also be sure to ask if they have social skills groups, support groups, or student organizations for neurodivergent students.
+Also, be sure to ask if they have social skills groups, support groups, or student organizations for neurodivergent students.
 Having that built-in community and structured social opportunities is invaluable.

 Make sure to ask about the academic support options too.
-Find out if they have peer tutors, professional tutors, writing assistance, academic coaching, etc. How often can you utilize those resources and are there any fees involved?
-Consistent access to tutoring, writing help, coaching and the like could be essential to your success.
+Find out if they have peer tutors, professional tutors, writing assistance, academic coaching, etc. How often can you utilize those resources, and are there any fees involved?
+Consistent access to tutoring, writing help, coaching, and the like could be essential to your success.

 Having strong disability services, social supports, and academic support resources in place isn't just a nice-to-have, it's key.
 Don't settle until you really understand what each school offers.
-A little extra leg work now can help ensure you find the campus that checks all the right boxes for you.
+A little extra legwork now can help ensure you find the campus that checks all the right boxes for you.

 Campus Community & Learning Environment